-More than 30 genes that are responsible for several forms of HSP have been identified, and many more will likely be identified in the future.
+More than 30 genes that are responsible for several forms of HSP, with more than 80 genetic types of HSP identified to date, and many more will likely be identified in the future.
+The chromosome locations ("loci") of HSP genes are designated "Spastic paraplegia, loci ("SPG") and numbered in order of their discovery (for example, SPG1 through SPG80).
 These genes generally encode proteins that normally help maintain the function of axons (which conduct nerve impulses) in the spinal cord.
 Loss of the conduction of information in these cells causes the symptoms experience.